lezippo/RootFindingAlgorithms/README.md

 ## Fixed-Point Method

 The fixed-point method is an iterative technique for finding the fixed point of a function.
 If the fixed point corresponds to a root of $g(x) = x$, it can be used to find the root of the original function.
-Here's how it works:

 1. **Transformation**: Rewrite the equation $f(x) = 0$ as $g(x) = x$, where $g(x)$ is a rearrangement of $f(x)$.
 2. **Initial Guess**: Start with an initial guess $x_0$.